- Why WasGame of Thrones Filmed in Iceland?

-Otherwise known as 'The Mountain That Rides' or simply 'The Mountain', the character is renowned for his incredible size and strength, his repugnant brutality, and his loyalty to the Lannisters.
+Otherwise known as 'The Mountain That Rides' or simply 'The Mountain,' the character is renowned for his incredible size and strength, appalling brutality, and loyalty to the Lannisters.
 When played by Björnsson, Clegane was enlisted by Cersei to battle for her in a trial by combat as she sought vengeance against her brother for the murder of her son.

 Björnsson's did not achieve the muscularity of the Mountain for acting.
-He is, in fact, a professional strongman, winning the title of the Strongest Man in the World in 2018.
+In fact, he is a professional strongman, winning the title of the Strongest Man in the World in 2018.
 Icelanders have a long-running relationship with strongmen; he is not the first to win the title and will most likely not be the last.

-Furthermore, they are very popular horses for dressage, due to the fact they have an extra gait, the 'tölt', which has long helped them traverse Iceland's snowy terrain.
+Furthermore, they are very popular horses for dressage because they have an extra gait, the 'tölt,' which has long helped them traverse Iceland's snowy terrain.

-With their thick, shaggy, winter coats, Icelandic horses are instantly recognisable throughout the series, particularly in scenes North of the Wall under the ownership of the Night's Watch.
-Furthermore, Arya and the Hound can be seen riding them as they travel towards the Eyrie; Arya fits on hers quite comfortably, while the small stature of the Icelandic horse makes the Hound look even more gigantic.
+With their thick, shaggy winter coats, Icelandic horses are instantly recognizable throughout the series, particularly in scenes North of the Wall under the Night's Watch ownership.
+Furthermore, Arya and the Hound can be seen riding them as they travel towards the Eyrie; Arya fits on hers quite comfortably, while the Icelandic horse's small stature makes the Hound look even more gigantic.

-Icelandic horses are found in all regions of the country in all seasons, due to the fact they have adapted to the winter and are little bothered by even the worst weather.
+Icelandic horses are found in all regions of the country in all seasons because they have adapted to the winter and are little bothered by even the worst weather.
 As such, horse riding tours, which will let you feel like you are immersed in the world of Westeros, are available year-round.

-Extras featured in all of the scenes mentioned are Icelandic, wildlings and Westerosi alike.
-One thousand people applied to appear as extras in the second season of the show but only fifty were selected, most of them exhibiting Viking heritage, with beards and long locks.
-Even as extras, these Icelanders had to spend hours in hair, makeup and costuming to ensure they blended in seamlessly with the incredible world of Westeros.
+Extras featured in all of the scenes mentioned are Icelandic, wildlings, and Westerosi alike.
+One thousand people applied to appear as extras in the second season of the show, but only fifty were selected, most of them exhibiting Viking heritage, with beards and long locks.
+Even as extras, these Icelanders had to spend hours in hair, makeup, and costumes to ensure they blended seamlessly with the incredible world of Westeros.

 George R. R. Martin had a wide range of inspirations when creating A Song of Ice and Fire; his epic fantasy took concepts from many other novels across a spectrum of genres, geographical locations around the world, and historical events, most notably the War of the Roses.

-Though he has not explicitly claimed Icelandic folklore has inspired his novels, it certainly has influenced many of his influencers, such as Tolkien, and we cannot help but make some comparisons between his imagination and that of the early Icelanders.
+Though he has not explicitly claimed Icelandic folklore has inspired his novels, it certainly has influenced many of his influencers, such as Tolkien.
+We cannot help but make some comparisons between his imagination and that of the early Icelanders.

 Perhaps the most striking comparison to be made is between the Children of the Forest and the Hidden People, or huldufólk.
-In Game of Thrones, the Children are an ancient people who are intrinsically tied to the nature, able to utilise it and hide in it in ways impossible to man.
+In Game of Thrones, the Children are an ancient people who are intrinsically tied to nature, can utilize and hide in it in ways impossible to man.
 They had inhabited Westeros long before the First Men and the Andals, lived simplistically without modern technology, and were fiercely defensive over their territory.

-Finally, the religion of the North, based on natural forces and the wilderness, is clearly inspired heavily by paganism, which was followed by the vast majority of Icelanders until the country converted to Christianity in 1000 AD.
-Like the influence of the Seven in Game of Thrones, this conversion marked a change of attitude towards magic, the land and the unknown, and forever altered the relationship between humans and nature.
+Finally, the religion of the North, based on natural forces and the wilderness, is inspired heavily by paganism, which was followed by the vast majority of Icelanders until the country converted to Christianity in 1000 AD.
+Like the influence of the Seven in Game of Thrones, this conversion marked a change of attitude towards magic, the land, and the unknown and forever altered the relationship between humans and nature.

-This private jeep excursion is an example of a day tour that will take you across a range of the aforementioned sites, allowing you to see Olly’s village, the countryside of Meereen, the Blood Gate and more.
-If you’d like to have more time at each site to truly immerse yourself in the fantasy, this two day tour, which also includes visits to the country’s hot springs, may have more appeal.
+This private jeep excursion is an example of a day tour that will take you across a range of the sites mentioned above, allowing you to see Olly’s village, the countryside of Meereen, the Blood Gate, and more.
+If you’d like to have more time at each site to truly immerse yourself in the fantasy, this two-day tour, which also includes visits to the country’s hot springs, may have more appeal.

 Those seeking a Game of Thrones-based holiday who want the convenience of having all tours and accommodation booked for them, meanwhile, will enjoy a self-drive or vacation package.
 Those eager to drive themselves should check out this eight-day self-drive that will take you on a full circle around the country and allow you to visit the vast majority of sites listed above.

-If you don’t want the stress of taking the wheel and would rather be driven to each site, check out this eight-day package instead.
+If you don’t want the stress of taking the wheel and would prefer to be driven to each site, check out this eight-day package instead.

 To check out all the options available to fans of this incredible series, simply type Game of Thrones into the search bar above and browse to your heart’s content!